Key Takeaways

 Vermont’s Public Records Law recognizes text messages as public records if they are associated with the conduct of public business by government officials.

 The state is committed to transparency but also respects the privacy of government officials by exempting purely personal communications from disclosure.
+This can extend to texts kept on private employee accounts when they relate to agency business.

 Specific guidelines protect sensitive information from being accessed by the public.